Kanazawa Station

 Kanazawa Hyakubangai – Shopping at Kanazawa Station

-Hyakubangai is the collective name for all the shopping and dining areas inside the Kanazawa Station building.
-There are three main areas: “Anto” on the south side of the station concourse, “Rinto” on the north side, and “Kutsurogikan” on the west side of the station.
-Together these three sections make for one Kanazawa’s best shopping malls with plenty of local specialty goods, fashion brands, and some of Kanazawa’s best eateries all concentrated in one area.
-Let’s take a look at each of these areas in turn and see what they have to offer.
+Hyakubangai is the collective name for the shopping and dining areas inside the Kanazawa Station building.
+There are three main areas: “Anto” on the south side of the station concourse, “Rinto” on the north side, and “Anto Nishi” on the west side of the station.
+Together these sections make Kanazawa Station one of the easiest places in the city to shop for local specialty foods, crafts, fashion, daily necessities, and station dining before or after a train journey.

 The entrance to the Anto section of Hyakubangai